dicerobotics/dev-refs/wip_workspace.md

 ```

 __Verify Docker Installation__

-You can test your docker installation by running the hello-world container:
+You can test your docker installation by running the `hello-world` container:
 ``` shell
 sudo docker run --rm hello-world
 ```
-The --rm flag tells docker to remove the container once done.
+The `--rm` flag tells docker to remove the container once done.
+Our output should look like below.

 ``` shell
 Hello from Docker!
 This message shows that your installation appears to be working correctly.